In This Article

 For suspicious cases, conduct brief oral exam asking students to explain their answers:

-If student cannot explain answers they supposedly wrote, indicates cheating
+- If a student cannot explain the answers they supposedly wrote, it indicates cheating

 Effectiveness: 95% accuracy in confirming suspected cheating